 In broad terms, IT consultants must detect, evaluate and prevent network and computer issues in a business environment.
 The ability to detect the problems coupled with the knowledge to recommend a solution and effectively communicate the tech issue to the user is what allows IT consultants to usher clients through the full technology life cycle.

 What does this look like for the future?
 Well, according to Lang, every business requires an IT consultant to keep things running smoothly.
 “As technology continues to grow, the need for IT experts will also grow,” he says.

 It’s your turn …

 Every year it seems like we’re introduced to new, ground-breaking technological advances.
 New job opportunities are unfolding before our eyes, yet 68 percent of CIOs admit that it’s not easy to find skilled tech pros to meet their needs.
 For that reason, they’re often willing to provide a generous salary once they’ve found their ideal candidate.

 Now may be your opportunity to fill that gap, show them everything you have to offer and reap the benefits.

 The obvious importance of technology in today’s world makes tech professionals a highly-valued entity in the business world.
-Read up on the multitude of reasons as to why now is the right time to make this shift and learn about the certifications you’ll need to make it happen.
+Read up on the multitude of reasons as to why now is the right time to make this shift.